gelmistefano/f5-xc-security-logs-export/README.md

   -h, --help            show this help message and exit -t TENANT, --tenant TENANT
                         Tenant name
+  -k API_KEY, --api-key API_KEY
-  -k KEY, --key KEY     API Token Key
+                        API Token Key
   -n NAMESPACE, --namespace NAMESPACE
                         Namespace ID (Default: "default") -l LOADBALANCER, --loadbalancer LOADBALANCER
                         Load Balancer name - If not specified, all LBs will be extracted -d PREVIOUS_DAYS, --previous-days PREVIOUS_DAYS
-                        Previous days to extract (Default: 7) --skip-days SKIP_DAYS
+                        Previous days to extract (Default: 7 - if you use --from-date, this argument will be ignored) --skip-days SKIP_DAYS
-                        Skip previous days to extract (Default: 0) -L LIMIT_EVENTS, --limit-events LIMIT_EVENTS
+                        Skip previous days to extract (Default: 0 - if you use --to-date, this argument will be ignored) -L LIMIT_EVENTS, --limit-events LIMIT_EVENTS
                         Limit the number of events to extract (Default: No limit) -o OUTPUT, --output OUTPUT
                         Output file name without extension (Default: "data") -j, --json            Output in JSON format.
 If not specified, the output will be in Excel format -F FROM_DATE, --from-date FROM_DATE
-                        From date in format YYYY-MM-DD[THH:MM:SS] (if you use --previous-days, this date will be ignored) -T TO_DATE, --to-date TO_DATE
+                        From date in format YYYY-MM-DD[THH:MM:SS] -T TO_DATE, --to-date TO_DATE
-                        To date in format YYYY-MM-DD[THH:MM:SS] (if you use --previous-days, this date will be ignored) -V, --verbose         Verbose mode
+                        To date in format YYYY-MM-DD[THH:MM:SS] -v, --verbose         Verbose mode
-  -v, --version         Show version
+  --version             Show version
 ```

 ## Known Issues